Early Life and Education of Frank Ocean: A Complete Timeline

 June 2016: Ocean publishes essay following Orlando nightclub shooting

 In June 2016, following the Orlando nightclub shooting, Frank Ocean published an essay expressing his sadness and frustration.
-He discussed his first experience with homophobia and transphobia involving his father when he was six years old and highlighted how hateful values are passed down through generations.
+He shared his first experience with homophobia and transphobia involving his father when he was six, highlighting how hateful values are passed down through generations.

-October 17, 2017: Judge rules in favor of Ocean in defamation case
+October 17, 2017: Judge rules in favor of Ocean in defamation lawsuit

-On October 17, 2017, a judge ruled in favor of Frank Ocean in a defamation lawsuit filed by his father, who was seeking $14.5 million.
-The judge stated that Ocean's father had not provided sufficient evidence of defamation, after a hearing that saw Ocean and both of his parents taking the stand.
+On October 17, 2017, a judge ruled in favor of Frank Ocean in a defamation lawsuit filed by his father, stating that his father had not provided sufficient evidence of defamation.
+The hearing on October 17, 2017 included testimony from Frank Ocean and both of his parents.

-After 2017, Frank Ocean has released sporadic singles, worked as a photographer for magazines, launched the fashion brand Homer, and started Homer Radio.
+After 2017, Frank Ocean released sporadic singles, worked as a photographer for magazines, launched the fashion brand Homer, and started Homer Radio, expanding his creative ventures.

-In 2017, Frank Ocean mentioned his grandfather Lionel McGruder Jr. on his single "Lens".
+In 2017, Frank Ocean mentioned his grandfather Lionel McGruder Jr. in his single, "Lens", continuing to honor his memory in his music.

 Loading Video...